alexnitta/faunauth/docs/index.md

 ▸ **setPassword**(`input`): `Promise`<[`ServerLoginResult`](interfaces/ServerLoginResult.md)\>

 Set a user's password in order to finish either the "register" or "forgot password" flow.
-By now, the user has already triggered either `register` or `requestTokenEmail` to request a token.
+By now, the user has already triggered either `register` or `sendConfirmationEmail` to request a token.
 The token has been created in the database, and an email has been sent to the user with a link which includes an encoded copy of the token.
 The user has clicked the link, opening a page in the frontend app that calls an API endpoint which calls this function.
 This function checks